potassco/clorm/README.rst

 ASPHelper can help with both these aspects, although the primary goal of this library is to make it easier to build Python applications that use Clingo.

-ASPHelper consists of a number of components:
+ASPHelper consists of the following components:

 * the core component is the Object Relational Mapper (ORM).
-* a debug library (TODO)
-* a library of application models (TODO).

 Use Case